The 15 best zoos in the Netherlands

 Royal Burgers’ Zoo, Arnhem (open all year)

-Royal Burgers’ Zoo, also called ‘Koninklijke Burgers’ Zoo’, is located in the east of the Netherlands.
+Royal Burgers’ Zoo, also called ‘Koninklijke Burgers’ Zoo’, is located in the east of the Netherlands, in Arnhem.
 It is one of the biggest zoos of the Netherlands and consists of eight theme sites: Burgers’ dierenpark (original part), Burgers’ safari (safari), Burgers’ bush (tropical rainforest), Burgers’ Mangrove (a mangrove swamp), Burgers’ Desert (indoor desert), Burgers’ Ocean (seawater aquarium), Burgers’ Avonturenland (the zoo’s playground), Burgers’ Rimba (Southeast Asian rainforest) and Burgers’ Kids Jungle (Indoor playground in the theme of a South-American village).
 I love this zoo!
 It has so many themes and keep renewing things, so every time I visit it, it is a new adventure.

 Sea Life, Scheveningen (open all year)